-- 1. The output file d3hsp must be produced by LS-DYNA. - 2.
-Values are summed if more than one part is specified (so only the mass value will be correct).
+1. The output file d3hsp must be produced by LS-DYNA.

+2. Values are summed if more than one part is specified (so only the mass value will be correct).
 However for the full model (part specification omitted) the correct values are given for all the quantities.

 14.8.
-Frequency of given modal shape number
+Frequency and mode tracking